About Seed Grant The Thrive Seed Grant ranges up to $5000 USD.

 We are currently prioritizing organizations with a budget less than $500,000 USD.

-Projects or organizations that benefit, support, or are impartial to the exploitation of animals, including humans
+Initiatives that benefit, support, or are impartial to the exploitation of animals

-Organizations or projects that provide material aid or vegan food aid to the military or police
+Organizations or projects that provide food aid to the military or police

 For-profit companies, including restaurants and other businesses